thedevdojo/voyager/docs/bread/introduction.md

 ### Action specific rules

-You can define separated validation rules for edit and add:
+You can define separate validation rules for edit and add:

 ```text
 {